Pacemaker and Implantable Cardioverter Defibrillator (ICD) Insertion in Children

 - Bleeding, swelling, or bruising at the site of the insertion

 And with an ICD, unnecessary shocks may actually cause arrhythmias or heart damage.

 The wires attaching the devices to the heart are permanent.
 But in some cases, the leads may need to be removed.
-This might be for infection.
+This might be for infection or if the tissue is penetrated.
 This can be very high risk.